More than half of all executive assistants leave within two years.

 Allow For Overlap When Onboarding A New Executive Assistant

 With this arrangement, there is a higher likelihood of a practical and in-context knowledge transfer.
-And, just as important as anything, it can help with morale and engagement in your team.
-Having a trusted team member train and give the seal of approval to someone new goes a long way.
+And, just as important as anything, it can help with morale and engagement on your team.
+Having a trusted team member train and give the seal of approval to someone new goes a long way!

 One-on-one transition training also makes immediate feedback possible.
 Questions that pop up while observing or doing daily tasks get answered not with just a how-to, but with an explanation of why something is done that way.